SumoLogic/sumologic-documentation/docs/manage/security/installation-tokens.md

 ## Audit Tokens

 You can use the Audit Event Index to review the management of installation tokens and when they're used to register Collectors.
-For full details on the event log schema and common parameters see our [Audit Event Index](audit-event-index.md) documentation.
+For full details on the event log schema and common parameters see Audit Event Index documentation.

 ### Token management events